-The Financial Intelligence Unit (FIU) provides financial intelligence relating to suspicious transactions, money laundering, the financing of terrorism and other serious offences.
-Its services are a response to the functions and powers set out in the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).
-In this way the FIU helps the New Zealand Government fulfil its obligations to the inter-governmental Financial Action Task Force, the Government's organised crime strategy and the prevention and detection of serious crime.
+The New Zealand Financial Intelligence Unit (FIU) provides financial intelligence relating to suspicious transactions/activity, money laundering, the financing of terrorism and other serious offences.
+The FIU fulfils the functions and exercises powers of the Commissioner of Police as set out in the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 (AML/CFT Act).
+The FIU helps the New Zealand government fulfil its obligations to the inter-governmental Financial Action Task Force (FATF), the government's organised crime strategy and the prevention and detection of serious crime.

-The FIU collects and collates information provided by external parties and reporting entities, especially banks and other financial institutions.
-After the required analysis, intelligence products are sent to other investigative and intelligence units within Police, sector supervisors, domestic partner agencies and to relevant international agencies.
+In particular the FIU collects and collates information provided by external parties and reporting entities, banks and other financial institutions.
+After analysis, intelligence products are sent to other investigative and intelligence units within the New Zealand Police, other government agencies, sector supervisors, domestic partner agencies and to relevant international agencies.

 How the FIU collects information